-A Royal greeting for one our families at Lambeth Palace
+A Royal greeting for one of our families at Lambeth Palace

-Last week, a family from the Isle of Wight were presented to HRH the Duke of York at an event organised by the Children’s Air Ambulance (TCAA) which saw the official launch of the charity’s new aircraft at Lambeth Palace.
+Last week, a family from the Isle of Wight were the guests of honour at an event organised by the Children’s Air Ambulance (TCAA) which saw the official launch of the charity’s new aircraft at Lambeth Palace.

 The Children’s Air Ambulance is the first and only dedicated paediatric and neonatal transfer helicopter service in the country which arrived at the Dix family’s hour of need, when their 7 month old son Blaize needed to be flown to reach urgent specialist care in January.